kenko911/OMatG/README.md

 By default, structures are matched at the same index in the generated dataset and the prediction dataset.
 Optionally, the match-everyone-to-reference rate can be computed instead by using `METRe=True`, in which case the best match from all generated structures are counted with respect to each structure in the prediction dataset.

-By default, the average corrected root-mean square error (`cRMSE`) is computed in addition to the average root-mean square displacement.
-This metric replaces None values in the list of root-mean square displacements for non-matching structures with the site-tolerance `stol` from StructureMatcher.
+The average corrected root-mean square error (`cRMSE`) is computed in addition to the average root-mean square displacement, which replaces None values in the list of root-mean square displacements for non-matching structures with the site-tolerance `stol` from StructureMatcher.

 By default, this method first validates the generated structures and the structures in the prediction dataset based on volume, structure, composition, and fingerprint checks (see [`ValidAtoms`](omg/analysis/valid_atoms.py) class),